-14.2.1.1 Policy - Housing distribution and density
+14A.2.1.1 Policy - Housing distribution and density

 - a.
-Provide for the following distribution of different areas for residential development, in accordance with the residential zones identified and characterised in Table 14.2.1.1a, in a manner that ensures: - new urban residential activities only occur in existing urban areas or in greenfield priority areas identified in Map A of the Canterbury Regional Policy Statement; - ii. high density residential development is established in the Central City; that achieves an average net density of at least 50 households per hectare for intensification development; - iii. medium high-density-residential-development in and near identified commercial centres https://example.com/high-density-residential-development in existing urban areas where there is ready access to a wide range of facilities, services, public transport, parks and open spaces, https://example.com/high-density-residential-development are least 30 households per hectare for intensification development; - iv. a mix of low and medium residential density development in greenfield neighbourhoods, that achieves a net density (averaged over the Outline development plan) of at least 15 households per hectare; - v. greenfield land that is available for further residential development up to 2028; - vi. low density residential environments in large lot residential zones other existing suburban residential areas and in the residential areas of Banks Peninsula, and in small settlements are maintained, but limited opportunities are provided for smaller residential units that are compatible with the low density and township suburban environment; and - vii. within Banks Peninsula, limited low density residential development adjacent to existing residential townships and small settlements, that complements the surrounding environment, is able to be efficiently serviced by public infrastructure and in some limited circumstances private infrastructure; and is in locations not subject to significant risks to life safety and property damage from natural hazards.
+Provide for the following distribution of different areas for residential development, in accordance with the residential zones identified and characterised in Table 14A.2.1.1a, in a manner that ensures: - new urban residential activities only occur in existing urban areas or in greenfield priority areas identified in Map A of the Canterbury Regional Policy Statement; - ii. high density residential development is established in the Central City; that achieves an average net density of at least 50 households per hectare for intensification development; - iii. medium high density residential development in and near identified commercial centres is established in existing urban areas where there is ready access to a wide range of facilities, services, public transport, parks and open spaces, that achieves an average net density of at least 30 households per hectare for intensification development; - iv. a mix of low and medium residential density development in greenfield neighbourhoods, that achieves a net density (averaged over the Outline development plan) of at least 15 households per hectare; - v. greenfield land that is available for further residential development up to 2028; - vi. low density residential environments in other existing suburban residential areas and in the residential areas of Banks Peninsula, and in small settlements are maintained, but limited opportunities are provided for smaller residential units that are compatible with the low density and township suburban environment; and - vii. within Banks Peninsula, limited low density residential development adjacent to existing residential townships and small settlements, that complements the surrounding environment, is able to be efficiently serviced by public infrastructure and in some limited circumstances private infrastructure; and is in locations not subject to significant risks to life safety and property damage from natural hazards.

-Table 14.2.1.1a
+Table 14A.2.1.1a